frnhr/django-maintenancemode/README.rst

 * Download django-maintenancemode from https://github.com/btaylordesign/django-maintenancemode
 * Install using: `python setup.py install`
-* In your Django settings file add maintenancemode to your MIDDLEWARE_CLASSES.
+* In your Django settings file add maintenancemode to your `MIDDLEWARE_CLASSES`.
   Make sure it comes after Django's AuthenticationMiddleware.
 Like so::

    MIDDLEWARE_CLASSES = (